Frequently asked questions about becoming a cadet with the ACF. Click a question to see the answer.

 Yes.
 There are expeditions and cadet exchange trips to destinations as diverse as Canada, South Africa, France and the Himalayas.

 Yes.
-On joining the Army Cadet Force as a cadet you will be issued with a uniform free of charge, though you might be asked for a deposit.
+On joining the Army Cadet Force as a cadet you will be issued with a uniform free of charge, on loan to you from the Ministry of Defence which will need to be returned when you leave the organisation .
 All you need to buy is a good pair of boots.

 Ask your Detachment Commander for local suppliers and recommendations when you join.
 Some members of the ACF use www.cadetkitshop.com for various bits of kit.